 15 Best Things To Do in Boulder City

 One glance and you just know that Boulder City is special.
 It’s got that small town charm and oodles of history because after all, Boulder City is known for being the city that built the dam.
-Yes, that dam – the Hoover Dam.
+Yes, that dam – the one of a kind Hoover Dam.

 Things to do in Boulder City

-Before it was Boulder City, it served as the housing area for the workers involved in the construction of the dam.
+Before it was officially Boulder City, this area is where the dam workers were housed.
 At the height of the project, approximately 7000 people lived there.
-Nowadays it’s about double that but Boulder City remains a close-knit community.
+Nowadays it’s about double that but Boulder City remains a very close-knit community.

-Just 25 miles from Las Vegas, Boulder City is easy to get to and once there, it’s very walkable.
+Just 25 miles from Las Vegas, Boulder City is easy to get to on the interstate and once there, it’s very walkable.
 In fact, the best way to explore is on foot.
 Grab a coffee and peruse the welcoming downtown with its shops, public art and antiques.

 1. Visit the Boulder Dam Hotel & Museum

 Start your Boulder City visit at the Boulder Dam Hotel and Museum.
-Not only is the hotel pretty famous for its celebrity clientele but the museum onsite offers a glimpse into what life was like in the desert during the dam construction.
+Not only is the hotel pretty famous for its celebrity clientele but the museum onsite offers a glimpse into what life was like during the dam construction.
+The museum aims to share those stories.

-With mostly men involved in dam construction, it’s easy to forget about the families – the women and children who played a supporting role.
-What they lived through and put up with in this harsh environment is an accomplishment in itself.
+With mostly men involved in dam construction, it’s easy to forget about the families, the women and the children who played a supporting role.
+What they lived through and put up with in the harsh desert environment is an accomplishment in itself.

-With a restaurant and bar onsite, the hotel is a convenient place to stay if you plan on overnighting in town.
-The museum is open to the public every day, 7am to 7pm, 7 days week, 365 days of the year.
+If your plans include overnighting in town, the hotel offers unique rooms with a restaurant and bar onsite.
+And the Dam museum is open to the public every day, 7am to 7pm, 7 days week, 365 days of the year.

 2. Tour Hoover Dam